wireapp/wire-server/docs/reference/spar-braindump.md

 Ssh into it.
-If you can't, [the scim docs](provisioning/scim-via-curl.md) explain how you can create a bearer token if you have the `ADMIN_ID` and password.
-If you follow that approach, you need to replace all mentions of `-H'Z-User ...'` with `-H'Bearer ...'` in the following.
+If you can't, [the scim docs](provisioning/scim-via-curl.md) explain how you can create a bearer token if you have the admin's login credentials.
+If you follow that approach, you need to replace all mentions of `-H'Z-User ...'` with `-H'Bearer ...'` in the following, and you won't need `$ADMIN_ID`, but something like `$BEARER`.

 There are two ways to update an IDP, described below, each with their own tradeoffs that affect users.